dlotterman/metal_code_snippets/marketing/operators_sizing_guide.md

 		- vSAN above may have shortened list to m3.large and n3.large instances
 - Double check customer processor preference (Intel vs AMD)
 	- If best from shortlist is different from stated customer preference, show both options with closest other vendor based match.
+- Double check the size of the larger VMs in the RVtools report to ensure we are covering off the smallest host sizing possible to host a whole VM

 # Specifying Hardware and HCLs